github/docs/content/graphql/guides/forming-calls-with-graphql.md

 When we run the query, we get the `id`: `MDU6SXNzdWUyMzEzOTE1NTE=`

-{% tip %}
+> [!NOTE]

-**Note**: The `id` returned in the query is the value we'll pass as the `subjectID` in the mutation.
+> The `id` returned in the query is the value we'll pass as the `subjectID` in the mutation.
 Neither the docs nor schema introspection will indicate this relationship; you'll need to understand the concepts behind the names to figure this out.

-{% endtip %}

 With the ID known, we can proceed with the mutation: